Strategy

 But as I did my research, I realized that it goes much further than that.

-The advantage here is that podcasting is not a "one-time solution", but that once the covid has passed, audio content remains a good alternative.
+So podcasts naturally joined the fray, as an "anti-screen" solution.
+The advantage here is that podcasts are not a "one-time solution", but that once the covid has passed, audio content remains a good alternative.

-Parents are always in doubt about the type of content they can give their children access to, and rightly so!
-Audio content provides a new level of satisfaction, with 75% of parents giving a 5-star rating to the podcasts their children listen to.
+Parents are always in doubt about the type of content they can give their children access to.
+And rightly so!
+We don't want to put ideas of violence, horror or sex into their innocent heads.
+Audio content is another source of satisfaction, with 75% of parents giving a 5-star rating to the podcasts their children listen to.

 source: Kid listen

-Few children's activities allow parents to do them together: watching Peppa Pig is boring, running around in tiny children's games hurts your back and eating sweets hurts your teeth.
-The podcast works in the opposite way to these activities, as it allows you to listen to a story with your child (and fall back into childhood at the same time).
-63% of parents listen to the podcast with their children while it's on air, rather than doing another activity.
+Few children's activities allow parents to do them together.
+Watching Peppa Pig is boring, running around in tiny children's games hurts the back and eating sweets hurts the teeth.
+Podcasts work in the opposite direction, allowing parents to listen to a story with their child (and fall back into childhood at the same time).
+In fact, 63% of parents listen to the podcast with their children while it's on air, rather than doing something else.

-Simply put, without that attention, there's no audience, and without an audience, there's no sale...
-Which is why every detail counts...
-When it comes to podcasts, 78% of kids say they just listen to podcasts (with nothing to do on the side).
-This statistic may seem insignificant to some, but it's huge: the same audience claims to be watching TV and on their mobile at the same time (the famous multiscreen)...
+To put it simply, without that famous attention, there's no audience, and without an audience there's no sale.
+That's why every detail counts...
+As far as podcasts are concerned, 78% of kids say they just listen to podcasts (with nothing to do on the side).
+This statistic may seem insignificant to some, but it's huge.
+In fact, this same audience claims to watch TV and be on their mobile at the same time (the famous multiscreen).

-Few children's brands seem to have made the leap into the podcast medium, yet statistics show that there is a place for them in this fast-growing market.
+Few children's brands seem to have taken the podcast medium by storm.
+Yet statistics show that there's room for growth in this fast-developing market.

 Unlike a book, which disappears into a cupboard once read, a podcast is there to stay in our little ones' ears.
 91% of children surveyed in the Kids Listen study say they listen to podcasts at least once a week.